pyeventsourcing/eventsourcing-eventstoredb/README.md

     $ make install-packages

-If you want to skip the installation of your project's package, use the `--no-root` option.
+It's also possible to also install the project in 'editable mode'.

-    $ make install-packages --no-root
+    $ make install

 Please note, if you create the virtual environment in this way, and then try to open the project in PyCharm and configure the project to use this virtual